 Though few people know it, Google gives users the ability to opt out of personalized ads through Ad Personalization.
 Go ahead and disable personalized ad tracking right now.
 And while you’re in there have a have a look at all the other stuff Google is tracking too, including a precise history of your location if you’re an Android user.

 Brave is available for both desktop and mobile and has tight integration for MetaMask and BitWarden.
-Use Brave to surf the Web, manage ERC-20 tokens landed during Initial Coin Offerings and help maintain your privacy online.
+Use Brave to surf the Web, manage ERC-20 tokens landed during Initial Coin Offerings and help you maintain your privacy online.

-Looking for a better mobile experience?
+Looking for an amnesiac mobile experience?
 Check out Firefox Focus, another privacy-focused browser with the ability to block trackers for Safari Mobile and does some nifty things for Android users as well.

 It’s no surprise Facebook captures your data and mines it.
 But did you know it even shapes the way you think using AI?
 Everything you say and do on Facebook is not only used to fine-tune the ads targeted at you by DoubleClick and others, it is also used to train itself to hold your attention longer–turning you into the best consumer possible.

 If you are not paying for it, you're not the customer; you're the product being sold.Andrew Lewis

 Message using encrypted chat.
 Apps such as Signal, Keybase and Telegram can be used for encrypted messaging and group chat.
 Use both to reveal social and personal personas with various degrees of privacy.
 Heads up, though, Edward Snowden tweeted concerns about Telegram prior to their ICO due to collection of metadata.

 If you pay a little money you can use ProtonMail along with the ProtonMail Bridge to encrypt email from an existing email client along with vanity domain name support.